-An offline debit card transaction refers to a payment made with your Trading 212 debit card that is processed without immediately connecting to Trading 212 account for authorization.
+An offline debit card transaction refers to a payment made with your Trading 212 debit card that is processed without immediately connecting to a Trading 212 account for authorisation.

 How does it work?